nextgis/docs_ngcom/source/create.rst

 On the Profile page you can:

-* `Change your NextGIS ID password <https://docs.nextgis.com/docs_ngcom/source/create.html#ngcom-ngid-change-password>`_.
 * Change your username or enter name and surname to be displayed instead of it.
 * Add company and industry info and phone number.
 * Select language of the account interface.
 This setting affects only my.nextgis.com.
 If you want to choose the language of your Web GIS, go to the `user menu <https://docs.nextgis.com/docs_ngweb/source/admin_interface.html#ngw-change-lang>`_ of the Web GIS.
-* Add Telegram account to get notifications.
+* `Add Telegram account <https://docs.nextgis.com/docs_ngcom/source/create.html#ngcom-ngid-telegram>`_ to get notifications.
 * Export your account data as CSV files.
-* Delete NextGIS ID account and personal data associated with it.
+* `Delete NextGIS ID account <https://docs.nextgis.com/docs_ngcom/source/create.html#ngcom-ngid-profile-del>`_ and personal data associated with it.